ib565/OncoGraph-Engine/finetuning/README.md

 ./venv/bin/python -m pip install google-genai
 ```

-Generate paraphrases for one or more templates (writes `<template>.paraphrases.yaml` next to each template):
+Generate paraphrases for one or more templates (writes `<template>.paraphrases.yaml` next to each template).
+Use `--all` or no args to process every template in the templates folder:

 Windows:

 ```
+./venv/Scripts/python.exe finetuning/scripts/paraphrase_templates.py --all

+# Or specify explicit files
 ./venv/Scripts/python.exe finetuning/scripts/paraphrase_templates.py \
   f1_1_targets_gene.yaml f1_2_genes_for_therapy.yaml
 ```